syntaxbender/feed-generator-cnus/README.md

 Next, you will need to do two things:

-1. Implement indexing logic in `src/subscription.ts`.
+1. Implement indexing logic in `src/authorfeed.ts`.

-   This will subscribe to the repo subscription stream on startup, parse events and index them according to your provided logic.
+   This will periodically poll author feeds feom a given group of authors and index the posts.

 2. Implement feed generation logic in `src/algos`